Malbork: World War II

 94th Bomb Group B-17 Flying Fortress targeting the Focke-Wulf factory as described.

 During World War II a Focke-Wulf aircraft factory was set up at the airfield to the east of Marienburg.
 It was bombed twice by the USAAF in 1943 and 1944.
 Today the airfield belongs to the 22nd Air Base of the Polish Air Force.

 During the war, the Germans established the Stalag XX-B prisoner of war camp in the present-day district of Wielbark, among the prisoners of which were Polish, British, French, Belgian, Serbian, Italian, Australian, New Zealand and Canadian POWs.
 Also a forced labour camp was established, and several forced labour subcamps of the Stalag XX-B POW camp.
 Some expelled Poles from Pomerania were enslaved by the Germans as forced labour in the town's vicinity.

-The Polish resistance was present in the town and would smuggle underground Polish press and data on German concentration camps and prisons, and organize transports of POWs who escaped the Stalag XX-B to the port city of Gdynia, from where they were further evacuated by sea to neutral Sweden.
+The Polish resistance was present in the town and would smuggle Polish underground press and data on German concentration camps and prisons, spy on the local German industry, and organize transports of POWs who escaped the Stalag XX-B to the port city of Gdynia, from where they were further evacuated by sea to neutral Sweden.

 Near the end of World War II, the city was declared a fortress and most of the civilian population fled or were evacuated, with some 4,000 people opting to remain.
 In early 1945, Marienburg was the scene of fierce battles by the Nazis against the Red Army and was almost completely destroyed.
 The battle lasted until 9 March 1945.
 Following the town's military capture by the Red Army, the remaining civilian population disappeared; 1,840 people remain missing.
 In June 1945, the town was turned over to Polish authorities who had arrived in the town in April and renamed it to its historic Polish name, Malbork.
 The German population that had not fled was expelled in accordance with the Potsdam Agreement.